 2018

 In April 2018, Assemblyman Clyde Vanel emerged as a new champion for the online poker legislation.
 Vanel claimed he could garner 60-70 co-sponsors for the bill and planned to put it up for a vote in June.
-He cited the dozens of legislators who supported putting online poker in the budget.
-Within weeks, Vanel had secured nearly 50 co-sponsors for the Assembly’s online poker bill, and the process was continuing into May.
+Vanel pointed to growing legislative support for online poker.
+Within weeks, he secured nearly 50 co-sponsors for the Assembly bill.
 As the Chairman of the Internet and New Technology Subcommittee, he was in prime position to push the legislation.

 In early June, Bonacic moved his Senate bill forward.
-S.3898 passed the Finance Committee, though the companion proposal in the Assembly had to move quickly to get through several committees before the session ended on June 21.
+S.3898 passed the Finance Committee, but the Assembly proposal needed to move quickly through several committees before the June 21 deadline.
 Even with Vanel’s help, however, Pretlow had not been able to advance A.5250 whatsoever.

 By the end of session on June 21, both online poker bills died.
 Sports betting was among those that did not advance, along with online poker.
 Online poker appeared to face an uphill battle in 2019, as Bonacic retired.
 During the first week of January 2019, though, a new champion for online poker in New York emerged as Senator Joe Addabbo introduced S.00018, a bill to legalize online poker only by classifying it as a game of skill.
 Nearly one month later, Pretlow proposed A.04924, which was a carbon copy of Addabbo’s bill.